Syria

 Flag of Syria

-The Syrian conflict is the largest and most complex humanitarian crisis of our time, driving record levels of displacement.
-More than 12 million people—or half the pre-war population—are displaced within Syria or have fled to neighboring countries.
-More than 11 million people are in need of humanitarian aid.
-The emergence of ISIS exacerbated the protracted crisis, where the Assad regime has waged an unrelenting campaign of bloodshed and violence against its own people for more than nine years.
-USAID stabilization programs support a variety of sectors, including: governance, essential services, livelihoods and economic development.
-Stabilization programs often work in coordination with humanitarian assistance programs, combining the speed of humanitarian aid with longer-term development goals.
+The Syrian conflict is one of the largest and most complex humanitarian crises of our time.
+According to the United Nations, more than 12 million people are displaced within Syria or have fled to neighboring countries.
+More than 15.5 million people are in need of humanitarian aid.
+Whereas the Assad regime has waged an unrelenting campaign of bloodshed and violence against its own people for over a decade, the emergence of ISIS and other malign actors worsened the protracted crisis.

 LEARN MORE